weezel/BandEventNotifier/README.md

 # BandEventNotifier
 Notify incoming gigs regarding the listened artists on Last.FM.

--- CURRENTLY THIS IS IN BETA VERSION, DON'T EXPECT ANYTHING --

 ## Motivation
 I am a frequent visitor of live music performances.
 At times I miss gigs I'd like to see.